OpenRailAssociation/rcm-dx/README.md

 Railroad companies continuously gather data of their rail, overhead line, and telecommunications networks by means of mobile and stationary measuring systems.
 Data flows from these systems through processing units (which enrich, evaluate and validate the data), to systems that display the data to subject matter experts and also to systems that automatically analyse it.

 This specification defines the rail condition monitoring data exchange format (RCM-DX format) which is a data format optimised for data in the railroad context, i.e. for data points localised within a railroad network.
 The RCM-DX format is a file format based on the [HDF5 specification](https://portal.hdfgroup.org/display/HDF5/) and defines a structure of HDF5 groups, datasets, and attributes.
 The document at hand also describes the content of the elements defined.
 Although the format is open and can in principle be implemented right away by any railroad company, this specification contains a few non-generic elements and naming conventions that are specific to SBB (Swiss Federal Railways).
-The reason for this is that any file that adheres to this specification can be used with the RCM Viewer, an application available soon to the public via a website.
+The reason for this is that any file that adheres to this specification can be used with the RCM Viewer (see below).

 The RCM-DX format is developed and maintained by the SBB company.
 An extension of the specification is permitted, yet, it must be taken into account that the resulting data file may no longer be read or processed by other systems supporting the RCM-DX format.